DamingoNdiwa/hydrological-model-selection-bayes/README.md

-# Hydrological model selection with Bayes factors
+# Hydrological model selection using Bayes factors

-This repository contains code for the paper "Selecting a conceptual hydrological model using Bayes' factors computed with Replica Exchange Hamiltonian Monte Carlo".
+This repository contains supporting code for the paper "Selecting a conceptual hydrological model using Bayes' factors computed with Replica Exchange Hamiltonian Monte Carlo" by Mingo et al.

 # Dependencies